1. Can I cut grass when it is wet?

 9. What is Mulching?

 Mulching is becoming increasing popular and used on a regular basis, is an efficient way to recycle your grass clippings back into your lawn.
 Grass clippings are cut into extra fine particles that are blown down into the lawn to decompose and return valuable nutrients to the soil.
-There are dedicated mulching garden tractors and walk-behind mowers, and many mowers also have the option to mulch by simply inserting a mulching plug into the discharge Shute.
+There are dedicated mulching garden tractors and walk-behind mowers, and many mowers also have the option to mulch by simply inserting a mulching plug into the discharge chute.

 Save Time